 If you have not achieved a first degree, you may be considered for admission to the programme if you are an experienced practitioner, and can consequently demonstrate that you have acquired suitable experience and supportive qualifications.

 Typical entry requirements

 The entry requirements for both the District Nursing in the home and Community Children's Nursing Pathways are:

-- A first degree (2:2 Honours degree or above) or equivalent* in a relevant subject from an approved institution of higher education.
+- A first degree (2:2 Honours degree or above) or an equivalent standard in other qualifications approved by the University in a relevant subject from an approved institution of higher education.

 - A current professional registration with the Nursing and Midwifery Council on part one of the register.
 Applicants for the ‘District Nursing in the Home' pathway must be registered as an RN (Adult) and applicants for the ‘Children's Community Nursing' pathway must be RN (Child)

 - A current or recent relevant job contract in a clinical or clinically related area

 - At least two years relevant post registration clinical experience.